 Aims and Objectives

 We embarked on a major redevelopment of accommodation and facilities for our students and staff on the College site in 2018.
-Undertaken in two phases, the planned building programme will enhance significantly the experience of St Hilda’s as a place to study, live, and work.
+Undertaken in two phases, the building programme will enhance significantly the experience of St Hilda’s as a place to study, live, and work.
 Our initial phase of building work, which was completed in early 2021, has transformed the front of the College site.
-It includes a new boundary building (replacing the old Porters’ Lodge and Middle Common Room) and a riverside pavilion (replacing Milham Ford).
+It includes a new Anniversary Building (replacing the old Porters’ Lodge and Middle Common Room) and a Pavilion (replacing Milham Ford).
 The building programme necessitated the move of our Chapel from Milham Ford building when it was demolished to a temporary location elsewhere in College.
 With input from the JCR, MCR and SCR, St Hilda's Governing Body decided to create a multi-faith room.
 The Sanctuary is an inviting and inclusive space, to which all members of College are welcome.
 The decision reflects St Hilda’s commitment to inclusivity.

 We are reducing the polluting emissions from heat and power in our new buildings.
 The buildings' form and fabric will help inherently to control their internal climate.
 Thus, the demand for heating or cooling required to create comfortable work and living spaces will be reduced.
 This has helped to strip back many technological add-ons from the outset.